dessn/BiasValidation/README.md

 ```

 ## Full Runthrough
 In order to repeat the analysis in the paper, simply run `bias_validation.py inputs/BiasValidation/lambdacdm.tml`.
-Warning, if you choose to redo the pippin runthroughs, this will take a significant amount of time (~9 hours on Midway)
+Warning, if you choose to redo the pippin runthroughs, this will take a significant amount of time (~9 hours on Midway).
+Also note that to save time on repeat analyses, the final stage of Pippin is compressed to a pickle file at `outputs/wfits.p`.
+If you make any changes to the Pippin runs, you must delete this file to force a reload of the final stage.

 ## File Structure